YehudaShapira/xv6-explained/xv6 Code Explained.md

 **2477**: mark process as running

 **2478**: save current registers (including where to continue on scheduler) and load process's registers, handing the stage over to the process
+(NOTE: the running process is responsible to release the process table lock (to enable interrupts) and later release it.)

 **2479**: now that process is switching back to scheduler, switch back to kernel registers and Page Table

 **2483**: set per-CPU variable `proc` back to 0

+**2485**: release process table, allowing other CPUs to grab processes (just in case

 Called by `mpmain`.